 Typical work activities

-Techniques used or activities carried out may vary depending on the employer or area of specialism, but may include:
+Techniques used or activities carried out may vary depending on the employer or specialist area, but may include:

 analysing samples from various sources to provide information on compounds or quantities of compounds present;